NRLParticipation/NRL-Cookbook/docs/administrators/policy-manuals.md

 ---

-## Low complexity: Policy Manual Draft Prompt
+## Low complexity: Policy manual draft prompt

 Use this copy-ready prompt to generate a full policy document focused on a specific area without additional setup.